linode/docs/docs/products/compute/compute-instances/guides/metadata-api/index.md

 Each Metadata API endpoint provides instance data or user data. *Instance data* includes information related to the deployment and the instance itself, while *User data* consists of a specific field submitted when deploying the instance.

 {{< note >}}
 Only select regions support submission of user data.
-Additionally, user data can only be added to select distributions by default.
+Additionally, a limited number of distributions are officially supported by Akamai's Metadata service and cloud-init.
 To learn more about Metadata and cloud-init support, review the Availability section of our [Overview of the Metadata Service](/docs/products/compute/compute-instances/guides/metadata/#availability) guide.

-User data support can be extended to additional distributions by setting up an appropriate cloud-init version and configuration.
-Follow our guide on how to [Use Akamai's Metadata Service with Cloud-Init on Any Distribution](/docs/guides/using-metadata-cloud-init-on-any-distribution/) for instructions.
 {{< /note >}}

 The sections that follow list each endpoint, explain their usage, and provide examples of the expected output.
 Using the `Accept` header, output can generally be in either the default `text/plain` format or the `applciation/json` format.